Atoms meet symbols: The Theory of Atoms

 \begin{example} Let $X=X(1,1,1,1)$ and $G=\langle (12)(34)\rangle \cong \mathbb{Z}/2$, as in Theorem~\ref{thm:X(1,1,1,1)-withZ_2}.
 The action on $X\times \mathbb{P}^1$ is given by the action of $G$ on $X$ and the trivial action on $\mathbb{P}^1$.
 We claim that this $\mathbb Z/2$-action on $X\times \mathbb P^1$ is not linearizable.

 The atomic content of $X\times \mathbb{P}^1$ consists of two copies of the atoms of $X$.
 Thus, we have two atoms with $(\rho,\rho^G)=(5,3)$.
 They contain the non-Hodge part of $X$, coming from $\mathrm{H}^{2,1}(X)$.
 Thus, each such atom must contain the atom of an elliptic curve, which contributes $(2,2)$.
-The remainder of the atom has invariants $(3,1)$ that can not correspond to a $G$-atom in $\mathsf{HAtoms}^{\mathbb Z/2}_{\dim \leq 1}$ (there are too many algebraic cycles).
-It cannot be a $G$-atom of a surface, as per \cite{katzarkovpantevyu}, if a surface atom has at least three Hodge classes, it must have at least three invariant Hodge classes\footnote{see the computation of Hodge atoms for surfaces, for instance, in the Introduction}.
-Thus, if the atoms $(5,3)$ split further, one concludes that the $\mathbb Z/2$-action $X\times \mathbb P^1$ is not linearizable.
-It is left to rule out the case where they do not.
+The remainder of the atom has invariants $(3,1)$ that can not correspond to a $G$-equivariant atom in $\mathsf{HAtoms}^{\mathbb Z/2}_{\dim \leq 1}$ (there are too many algebraic cycles).
+It cannot be a $G$-equivariant atom of a surface, as per \cite{katzarkovpantevyu}, if a surface atom has at least three Hodge classes, it must have at least three invariant Hodge classes\footnote{see the computation of Hodge atoms for surfaces, for instance, in the Introduction}. \end{example}

-Suppose that the $G$-atom with parameters $(5,3)$ does not split further.
-By Example \ref{ex:X(1,1,1,1)}, its Hodge polynomial is given by $t+3+t^{-1}$.
-Notice that it cannot be the atom of a surface, as per \cite{katzarkovpantevyu}, because $\rho=5$; it should be an atom of a surface of general type, contradicting its Hodge polynomial. \end{example}

 \